nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 *****
 Nutch
 *****
-    `Nutch <http://nutch.apache.org/>`_ is developed by Apache, and has interfaces with both Solr and Elasticsearch, and it allows memex-explorer to offer different crawling functionality from Ache.
+    `Nutch <http://nutch.apache.org/>`_ is developed by Apache, and has an interface with Elasticsearch.
+All Nutch crawls create Elasticsearch indices by default.

-    Nutch runs in uninterruptible rounds of crawling.
-Nutch will run indefinitely until asked to stop.
-By viewing the crawl log, it is possible to see how many pages are left to crawl in the current round.
+    With Nutch, you can define how long you want to crawl by setting the number of rounds to crawl.
+You can keep track of the overall crawl time and the sites currently being crawled by looking at the Nutch crawl visualizations.

     The number of pages left to crawl in a Nutch round increases significantly after each round.
-With Nutch, you can pass it a seeds list of 100 pages to crawl, and it can find over 1000 pages to crawl for the next round.
+You might pass it a seeds list of 100 pages to crawl, and it can find over 1000 pages to crawl for the next round.
 Because of this, Nutch is a much easier crawler to get running.

     Memex Explorer currently uses the Nutch REST API for running all crawls.